There is no doubt that working from home is a phenomenon gaining speed and popularity.

 Millions of people have found comfort and convenience when it comes to working remotely, and a full return to the office is not only not desirable, but a deal breaker for many looking for a new role.

-Whether you’re working hybrid or getting used to a new normal working from home, adapting to a new environment can be difficult.
+Whether you’re working hybrid or getting used to working entirely from home, adapting to a new environment can be difficult.
 If you’re looking for working from home best practices and tips, follow along here.

 Working from home is not for everyone, as it requires an incredible amount of self-discipline.